Dead fish after ice out likely result of winterkill

 Notes: 1) a lake's winterkill potential and status based on oxygen-level readings in a few locations and/or sensory evidence; majorities of fish populations might not necessarily be affected 2) these lists are informational and should not be considered complete or "official," as only a portion of all local waters are tested or reliably reported.

-The long, top-5-snowfall-record winter increased incidences of full or partial "winterkill"-- oxygen depletion severe enough to cause fish die-off-- in shallow waters or lake basins with insufficient oxygen.
+The long, top-5-snowfall-record winter increased incidences of "winterkill"-- oxygen depletion severe enough to cause fish die-offs (usually partial)-- in shallow waters with insufficient oxygen.

 Local lakes and [streams] with low oxygen and/or fish kills in 2010-11 included-- Carver County: Auburn (east basin), Eagle, Firemen's Clayhole, Goose, Hydes, Lotus, Lucy, Parley, Reitz, Rice Marsh, Rutz, St. Joe, Stone, Swede, and Virginia; Hennepin County: Cedar-- Minnneapolis, Cornelia, Diamond, Duck, Eagle & Pike, Gleason, Haften, Harriet, Lake of the Isles, Loring Park Pond, [Minnehaha Creek], Mitchell, Mooney, Normandale (Mt.
 Normandale), Pomerleau, Powderhorn, Red Rock, Ryan, Schmidt (Smith, Mud), Smetana, Spurzem, Staring (Starring), Twin, Webber, Whaletail, Winterhalter, and Wirth; Scott County: Cleary, Cynthia, Dan Patch, O'Dowd, St. Catherine, and Thole.